History Files

 473

-Hengist receives his final mention in British history, despite the 'recorded' dates for his reign as the man who paved the way for the Kingdom of Kent.
-Oisc can be considered to have become a warrior by this point.
-He and Hengist fight the Britons, taking great spoil and forcing the British to flee 'from the English like fire'.
+Hengist receives his final mention in British history, despite the 'recorded' dates for his reign as the man who paved the way for the founding of the kingdom of Kent.
+Oisc can be considered to have become a warrior by this point, and he and Hengist fight the Britons, taking great spoil and forcing the British to flee 'from the English like fire'.
+This appears to describe the plundering that follows the successful securing of Kent, with warbands wandering far and wide in a free-for-all, but one which does not penetrate further than Hampshire, which is perhaps guarded by Ambrosius Aurelianus.

 488 - 512